Unorthodox Behaviour

-Unorthodox Behaviour is the first album by British jazz fusion group Brand X. It peaked at 191 on the Billboard 200 in 1976, the same year it was released.
+Unorthodox Behaviour is the first album by British jazz fusion group Brand X. It peaked at No. 191 on the Billboard 200 in 1976, the same year it was released.

-This album combines jazz fusion with progressive rock.
+The album combines jazz fusion with progressive rock.
 It shows extensive use of improvisation in the extended pieces, which is common in both genres of music.

 Reception

 In a review for AllMusic, Dave Connolly wrote: "Unorthodox Behaviour samples a variety of styles: from melodic to energetic, ethereal to mathematical.
 Without a standout soloist..., Brand X does run the risk of sounding like a generic fusion jazz outfit, but their compositional skills pick up the slack nicely.
 Those interested in the band may do well to start with this album."

-Markus Scharpey of Genesis News stated: "this is a well-done instrumental debut album.
-You feel that the musicians are very much in tune with each other.
-It seems that all tracks were developed from jam sessions and structured later...
-Phil Collins is on top of his drumming game."

 Track listing

-All songs written by Phil Collins, John Goodsall, Robin Lumley, and Percy Jones.
+All Tracks written by Phil Collins, John Goodsall, Robin Lumley and Percy Jones.